jim-daf/jim-daf/README.md

-### Hi there, My name is Jim 👋
+### Hi there, My name is Dimitris Dafnis 👋

 ## I'm a Software Developer with experience in building web & mobile applications!!

-- 🌱 I’m currently implementing a web application about environment
+- 🌱 I’m currently developing a web application about environment
 - 👯 I’m looking to collaborate with other Software Developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love playing chess and reading